 Jacksonville State University

 Alessandra Jerolleman is a subject matter expert in climate adaptation, hazard mitigation, and resilience with a long history of working in the public, private, and nonprofit sectors.
-Jerolleman is the vice president of Louisiana Water Works, where she works on projects related to integrated water management and resilience.
-She is also currently supporting the flood recovery efforts in Baton Rouge, Louisiana, with the Federal Emergency Management Agency (FEMA) and supporting climate adaptation efforts for local communities along the Gulf Coast with the Lowlander Center.
-She currently teaches for Tulane University, the University of New Orleans, and Jacksonville State University.
+Jerolleman is an assistant professor at Jacksonville State University, and part of the Lowlander Center, supporting climate adaptation efforts for local communities along the Gulf Coast.
+She is also currently supporting the COVID-19 recovery efforts with the Federal Emergency Management Agency.
+She researches and writes on justice in emergency management.

 Jerolleman’s experience includes the following: working as the lead grant writer and emergency planner for the First Peoples’ Conservation Council; working with the Lowlander Center on coastal community resettlement; community-based resilience planning across the United States; serving as a program specialist in the Gulf Coast with Save the Children USA; working on a resilience initiative around children’s needs in emergencies; hazard mitigation planning at the local, state, and campus levels; community education and outreach regarding mitigation measures and preparedness; development of collaborative networks and information sharing avenues among practitioners; and delivery of training and education to various stakeholders.